birkenfeld/arexibo/README.md

 The will install the binary to `/usr/bin/arexibo`.
 It requires no other files at runtime, except for the system libraries it is linked against.

-Builds have been tested with the available dependency library versions on Debian bullseye, Ubuntu focal and RHEL 8 with EPEL.
-Debian/Ubuntu don't provide a new enough Rust compiler though.
+Builds have been tested with the available dependency library versions on Fedora 41 and RHEL 9 with EPEL.
+Note that in order to play some media like mp4 videos, you will require a `ffmpeg` package that includes some codecs that RHEL/Fedora don't include in their packages, e.g. from rpmfusion.org.

 ## Usage